LPE Electricity Review & Rates

-If you’re sick of navigating around discounts and aren’t really sure when you are and aren’t getting a good deal on your power bill, a no discount plan like LPE’s Principal Offer could be right for you.
-LPE’s rates aren’t the lowest available to Queenslanders, but they’re a far stretch from the highest, so it’s safe to say its market offer is reasonable.
+If you’re sick of navigating around discounts and aren’t really sure when you are and aren’t getting a good deal on your power bill, a no discount plan like LPE’s Mates Rate could be right for you.

 But whilst switching based on price may be an action driver for a lot of Australians, what you might not consider is what your energy provider can offer to also make things easier for you.